-- 17.8 The provisions of clauses 17.5-17.7 concerning lost motions do not apply to motions of adjournment. - 17.9 A Notice of Motion submitted in accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the Notice of Motion. - 17.10 A Notice of Motion to Alter or Rescind a resolution relating to a development application must be submitted to the Chief Executive Officer no later than 12pm on the proceeding day after the meeting at which the resolution was adopted. - 17.11 A Motion to Alter or Rescind a Resolution of the Council may be moved on the report of a Committee of the Council and any such report must be recorded in the minutes of the meeting of the Council. - 17.12 Subject to clause 17.7, in cases of urgency, a Motion to Alter or Rescind a Resolution of the Council may be moved at the same meeting at which the resolution was adopted, where: - (a) a Notice of Motion signed by three Councillors is submitted to the chairperson, and - (b) a Motion to have the Motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the Motion is of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary Meeting of the Council. - 17.13 A Motion moved under clause 17.12(b) can be moved without notice.
-Despite clauses 10.20-10.30, only the mover of a Motion referred to in clause 17.12(b) can speak to the motion before it is put.
+- 17.7 If a Motion to Alter or Rescind a Resolution has been lost, or if a Motion which has the same effect as a previously lost Motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
+This clause may not be evaded by substituting a Motion differently worded, but in principle the same. - The provisions of clauses 17.5-17.7 17.8 concerning lost motions do not apply to motions of adjournment. - A Notice of Motion submitted in 17.9 accordance with clause 17.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the Notice of Motion. - 17.10 A Notice of Motion to Alter or Rescind a resolution must be submitted to the Chief Executive Officer no later than 12pm on the proceeding day after the meeting at which the resolution was adopted. - 17.11 A Motion to Alter or Rescind a Resolution of the Council may be moved on the report of a Committee of the Council and any such report must be recorded in the minutes of the meeting of the Council. - 17.12 Subject to clause 17.7, in cases of urgency, a Motion to Alter or Rescind a Resolution of the Council may be moved at the same meeting at which the resolution was adopted, where: - a Notice of Motion signed by three Councillors is submitted to the chairperson, and - (b) a Motion to have the Motion considered at the meeting is passed, and - (c) the chairperson rules business that is the subject of the Motion is of great urgency on the grounds that it requires a decision by the Council before the next scheduled Ordinary Meeting of the Council.

-17.14 A Motion of dissent cannot be Moved against a ruling by the chairperson under clause 17.12(c).
+- 17.13 A Motion moved under clause 17.12(b) can be moved without notice.
+Despite clauses 10.20-10.30, only the mover of a Motion referred to in clause 17.12(b) can speak to the motion before it is put. - 17.14 A Motion of dissent cannot be Moved against a ruling by the chairperson under clause 17.12(c).